-In a city like New York, it’s easy to take the same route every day, eat the same turkey sandwich, talk to the same ten people.
+In a city like New York, it’s easy to take the same route every day, drink your regular coffee & talk to the same ten people.
 Every once in a while we have to stick our heads out of our little holes and ask ourselves: Wait, why do we do this again?

 TEDxNewYork is a one-day conference that lets you take a step back from your everyday work to ask big questions.
 We hope to shake you out of apathy, give you pause, and help you see two things: The world is endlessly interesting, and there are people working tirelessly to make it better.

 TED is a nonprofit organization devoted to the mission: ideas worth spreading.
 Started as a conference in California in 1984, TED has grown to support those world-changing ideas with many initiatives.
 At a TED conference, the world's leading thinkers and doers are asked to give the talk of their lives in 18 minutes or less.
 Speakers have included Roger Ebert, Sheryl Sandberg, Bill Gates, Elizabeth Gilbert, Benoit Mandelbrot, Philippe Starck, Ngozi Okonjo-Iweala, Brian Greene, Isabel Allende, and Gordon Brown.

 On TED.com, talks from the conferences are shared with the world for free as TED Talk videos.
 A new talk is posted every weekday.
 Through the Open Translation Project, talks are subtitled by volunteers worldwide.
 Through our distribution networks, talks are shared on TV, radio, Netflix, and many websites.